biojava/biojava.github.io/wiki/BioJava3_Eclipse_with_SVN.md

 Prerequisite
 ------------

--   Make sure you have a copy of the latest eclipse (Ganymed)
+-   Make sure you have a copy of the latest eclipse (Galileo)

 <!-- -->